 Last news in Fakti

-Radical changes in every direction: What plans Trump has
+Radical changes in all directions: What plans does Trump have

-Radical changes in every direction: What plans Trump has - 1
+Radical changes in all directions: What plans does Trump have - 1

 "This day will forever be remembered as the day the American people took back control," said Donald Trump in his inauguration speech of his election victory, with which he practically gave a request for a complete reorganization of the country.
 Trump's Republicans secured a majority in the Senate and are very likely to retain their majority in the House of Representatives.